pranigopu/frozenLake/README.md

 # _Frozen Lake_:<br>Reinforcement Learning Project

+This repository contains my personal work regarding the project.
+The main repository of the project (which was used for the final submission) is given here: [ecs7002_assignment_2](https://github.com/nocommentcode/ecs7002_assignment_2)

 ## Other contributors to the project & their impact on my own code

 - Malo Hamon a.k.a. nocommentcode